crossplane/crossplane/design/one-pager-configuration-stacks.md

   * Developers who'd like to make changes to the resources generated via `kustomize` will provide their own functions.

-Configuration stack reconciler will have default patchers for the functionality that is expected to be common for all configuration stacks such as label propagation from stack CR to deployed resources.
+Resource pack reconciler will have default patchers for the functionality that is expected to be common for all resource packs such as label propagation from stack CR to deployed resources.

 ### Referencing